OISF/suricata/doc/userguide/rules/http2-keywords.rst

 http2.window uses an :ref:`unsigned 32-bit integer <rules-integer-keywords>`.

 http2.window is also a :ref:`multi-integer <multi-integers>`.

+http2.window does not have any corresponding log output.

 This keyword takes a numeric argument after a colon and supports additional qualifiers, such as: